Boarders/slick-blog/site/posts/peano.md

 really two sides of the same coin.

 Thank you for reading!
-The full code is available [here](https://github.com/Boarders/agda-peano/blob/master/Peano.agda).
+The full code for these examples is available [here](https://github.com/Boarders/agda-peano/blob/master/Peano.agda).
 Hopefully this has given some ideas for how we can explore mathematical ideas in Agda leveraging the typechecker to guide our proofs.
 Feel free to contact me [here](mailto:callan.mcgill@gmail.com) with questions, thoughts, ideas, or all of the above.

-<i>With warmest thanks to Sam Derbyshire, Reed Mullanix and Alixandra Prybyla for their valuable feedback.</i>
+<i>With warmest thanks to Sam Derbyshire, Reed Mullanix, Alixandra Prybyla and Shon Feder for their valuable feedback.</i>